Likica/run-buddy/README.md

 ![Web Page for Run Buddy added header, footer and some main elements]
 * Mockup image of the Run Buddy site (/Users/fahrijaw/Desktop/projects/run-buddy/assets/images/hero-bg.jpg)

+!
+[Sections What we do and What you do]
+* Added new lines to What we do and what you do sections.
+Also, added new svg images to the what you do section